Foodporn in Korea: What To Eat When in Busan

 돼지국수 (Duechi Guksu) Pork Soup

 This soup is the most famous food in the city.
 You can find numerous restaurants offering this specialty but you should probably choose the oldest location to eat it.
-Right near Haeundae beach on the “strip” towards to beach lies this wonderful restaurant.
+Right near Haeundae beach on the “strip” towards the beach, also one of the best places to stay in Busan, lies this wonderful restaurant.
 A bowl of these delicious noodles is 7,000 KRW ($7).
 The soup is served not spicy but you should add some spicy powder into it and mix.
 Then, you mix in your rice and eat it!
 It’s super delicious!

 밀면 (Mil Myeon) Cold Noodles